nuwave/lighthouse/docs/master/api-reference/directives.md

 """
 directive @guard(
   """
-  Specify which guards to use, e.g. "api".
+  Specify which guards to use, e.g. ["api"].
-  When not defined, the default driver is used.
+  When not defined, the default from `lighthouse.php` is used.
   """
   with: [String!]
 ) on FIELD_DEFINITION | OBJECT